128technology/docs/docs/cc_fips_conductor_install.md

 During an upgrade, if the existing version allows SSH Root login, it will be disabled.
 When a system is installed using the OTP ISO, a "t128" user is automatically configured with sudo privileges.

 1. Login using the admin credentials.
-2. Enter the Linux shell: Type `shell` to suspend the PCLI and enter the Linux shell.
+2. Enter the Linux shell: Type `shell` to suspend the CLI and enter the Linux shell.
 3. Type `su` and enter the default root password.
 4. Use the following command to grant sudo privilege to the `admin` user account:
  `/usr/sbin/visudo`